 }, "Mulesoft123!")

-1. In src/test/dwmit/HMAC_Payload_Only, create out.json and paste the following:
+src/test/dwmit/HMAC_Payload_Only, create out.json and paste the following:"eyJhbGciOiAiSFMyNTYiLCJ0eXAiOiAiSldUIn0.eyJmaXJzdE5hbWUiOiAiTWljaGFlbCIsImxhc3ROYW1lIjogIkpvbmVzIn0.izgs2w_CIE-qa0TdvzFErTOW4TPSDWrZs4b7xXdChFk"

-1. Open terminal, and run mvn test; you should see your test show up as passing!
+mvn test; you should see your test show up as passing!

 Now that you see the basic functionality, take some time to play around with the test in order to see failures, or create additional tests!